InfiniBrains/Awesome-GameDev-Resources/portfolio/01-introduction/README.md

   <figcaption>Ikigai</figcaption>
 </figure>

+??? note

     The above image links to a very good reference to understand the drives that you should be aware while taking decisions on your future career.
 Visit it.

 You are a complex being and hard to define.
 I know.
 It is hard to put yourself in a frame or box, but this process is relevant to make the life of the others to evaluate if they want more you or not.
 If for some reason a person is